US condemns Israel far right minister's call for Palestinian town 'to be erased' – KION546

 US condemns Israel far right minister’s call for Palestinian town ‘to be erased’

-By Hadas Gold, Richard Allen Greene, Michael Schwartz, Jen Christensen, Jennifer Hansler and Shira Gemer, CNN
+By Hadas Gold, Richard Allen Greene, Michael Schwartz and Jennifer Hansler, CNN

 Israel’s far-right finance minister’s call for a Palestinian town “to be erased” was harshly condemned by US State Department spokesperson Ned Price on Wednesday, who described the comments as “repugnant” and “irresponsible.”